bertofurth/Seagate-Central-Toolchain/README.md

 name so I suggest you rename it during the copy process as seen below.

-    cp sources/LGPL/glibc/glibc_ports.tar.bz2 ./src
+    cp sources/LGPL/glibc/glibc_ports.tar.bz2 ./
-    cp sources/LGPL/glibc/glibc.tar.bz2 ./src
+    cp sources/LGPL/glibc/glibc.tar.bz2 ./
-    cp sources/GPL/linux/git_.home.cirrus.cirrus_repos.linux_6065f48ac9974b200566c51d58bced9c639a2aad.tar.gz ./src/linux.tar.gz
+    cp sources/GPL/linux/git_.home.cirrus.cirrus_repos.linux_6065f48ac9974b200566c51d58bced9c639a2aad.tar.gz ./linux.tar.gz

-We don't need anything else from this zip file so it may be
-deleted to save disk space at this point.
+We don't need anything else from this zip file so it and the "sources" subdirectory containing its contents may be deleted to save disk space at this point.

-Change to the src directory and extract the archives just copied into it.
+Extract the newly downloaded archives.
 Linux gets extracted to a directory called "git" but we must rename it to "linux".
 We also need to install a link within the glibc source tree to the glibc_ports directory.

-    pushd src
     tar -xf linux.tar.gz
     mv git linux
     tar -xf glibc.tar.bz2